meliao/osdc_support/quickstart.rst

 Launch the OSDC EO-1 Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the console, under 'Images and Snapshots', scroll down to find the section labeled 'All Snapshots'.
 Here's you'll want to find
 and launch the snapshot called 'OSDC_DatasetExplorer_EO1'.
-Tiny or small flavor will be suitable for our purposes.
+We recommend using a medium instance.

 When you ssh in to both the login node and the instance, make sure and add both the "A" and the "X" flags.
 The A is for key forwarding, the X
 is for X11 forwarding.
 IE:  ``ssh -AX <username>@sullivan.opensciencedatacloud.org`` and then ``ssh -AX ubuntu@<INSTANCE.IP>``.
 If you're doing a lot of
 GUI work like looking at plots and images, you'll want to use this X flag often.

+Once you're in the instance, cd and run all commands from the existing /eo1_demo dir.

 Viewing a GeoTiff
 ~~~~~~~~~~~~~~~~~